Penguins

 Especially given that last season, he seemed to take significant steps toward that end, scoring five goals with 15 assists in 52 games.

-However, Puustinen, who broke training camp with the Penguins to start the year but was used sparingly through mid-November before being placed on waivers and ultimately assigned to the AHL, is able to view things in a different light.
+However, Puustinen, who broke training camp with the Penguins but was used sparingly through mid-November before being placed on waivers and assigned to the AHL, is viewing things in a different light.

 As opposed to navigating stretches of being a healthy scratch, as well as playing lesser minutes in Pittsburgh, Puustinen found it better for his long-term development to enjoy a larger role in Wilkes-Barre/Scranton.